alex-kulcsar/introcs-tutorials/blocks-unit-1.md

 ## lab-01-01

-* name: Lab 1.1 MakeCode Arcade scavenger hunt
+* name: MakeCode Arcade scavenger hunt
 * description: Learn more about MakeCode Arcade with a scavenger hunt!

 ### lab-01-01-part-1